-Mareike Winchell – Assistant Professor, Anthropology
+Mareike Winchell – Assistant Professor, Department of Anthropology

 Mareike Winchell is a socio-cultural anthropologist who received her Ph.D. at the University of California, Berkeley.
 Her work explores how Bolivian land and resource reforms affect existing ethical and political traditions related to rural hacienda patronage.
 Her dissertation, “Intimate Landscapes: Patronage, Kinship, and the Ethics of Inequality in Post-Hacienda Bolivia” traces political claims premised on kinship duties and elite accountability as critical responses to government reforms.
 Her research integrates ethnographic, archival, and oral historical methods.

 - Research Foci: Indigeneity, political subjectivity, morality and justice, law, aesthetics, bureaucracy, land reform, race, nationalism, labor history, kinship and intimacy, history, affect, nationalism, race, materiality, and revolutionary movements.